wobn/Beautiful-simple-calculator-project/README.md

 One of the most beautiful calculators you've ever seen in your life, very functional too, you can add, subtract numbers and even multiply and divide them, it's just mind-blowing, I know.

-This masterpiece is written in HTML5, CSS3 and JS by one and only deeZ nUTS.
+This masterpiece is written in HTML5, CSS3 and JS.

 P.S.
-There is a little easter egg hidden in the calculator, only the best of the best will have the courage and wit to discover it.
+There are little easter eggs hidden in the calculator.

-Have a wonderful day stranger.
-God bless. 🎅